wccfl43/wccfl43.github.io/content/program.md

 When your associates tag along: Associative plurality in Rural Iberian Spanish names
 **Elango Kumaran, Luis Miguel Toquero Pérez**

-Instrument as internal subject: evidence from the verbs baad ‘cut’, maj ‘burn’, and pan ‘tie’ in Thai
+Instrument as internal subject: evidence from the verbs baad 'cut', maj 'burn', and pan 'tie' in Thai
 **Danutham Worapipat**

 Encoding Domain Restrictions via an Overt Situation Pronoun
 **Yaqing Hu**

-‘Irrealis’ particle ji in Gitksan
+'Irrealis' particle ji in Gitksan
 **Yurika Aonuki**

 The distribution of wide scope indefinite bare duals in Kazym Khanty: a QUD-based approach